-More businesses and professions will soon have to put systems and processes in place to help tackle money laundering and financing of terrorism – but you may be able to keep down your compliance costs by working with others.
+More businesses and professions now have to put systems and processes in place to help tackle money laundering and financing of terrorism – but you may be able to keep down your compliance costs by working with others.

-If your business provides the types of services that criminals might use to launder money, you have to comply with the Anti-Money Laundering and Countering Financing of Terrorism (AML/CFT) Act.
+If your business provides the types of services that criminals might use to launder money or finance terrorism, you have to comply with the Anti-Money Laundering and Countering Financing of Terrorism (AML/CFT) Act.

-To find out if you’ll be covered by the Act and what proposed measures you’d have to put in place, see the information specific to your sector at:
+To find out if you’re covered by the Act and the measures you need to put in place, see the information specific to your business at:

 For example, businesses that deal in high value goods won’t have to do anything if they don’t accept cash payments of $15,000 or more.

-If you do have responsibilities, you don’t necessarily need to do them all by yourself.
-You may be able to share some of the costs with related businesses (for example, if you’re a subsidiary or part of a franchise) or outsource some tasks to others who can do them more cost effectively than you can.
+If you do have AML/CFT responsibilities, you don’t necessarily need to do them all by yourself.
+You may be able to share some of the costs with related businesses (for example, if you’re a subsidiary or part of a franchise).

 This is 2 or more businesses or people who agree to share AML/CFT obligations such as:

 This may be an option if you already share back-office functions with a related business or you operate under a single brand.
 For example, related law or accountancy firms or subsidiaries, and real estate agents who are members of a franchise might decide to form a DBG.